PDLT-University-of-York/test-split-site/docs/ultra/assignment-set-up.md

         - *Attempts to mark*: set to Last attempt
         - *Mark using*: leave as Points or change to Percentage or a qualitative marking schema (eg. Pass/Fail)
         - *Maximum points*: most likely leave as the default 100
-        - *Anonymous marking*: do not use - Assignment can only be used for *non-anonymous* summative assessment
+        - *Anonymous marking*: leave unticked - Assignment should only be used for *non-anonymous* assessment
         - *Evaluation options*:
             - Two markers per student: not recommended (ie. every assignment must be second marked)
-            - Peer review can't be used with if multiple attempts are allowed
+            - Peer review: can't be used if multiple attempts are allowed
             - Delegated marking: usually not necessary
         - *Assessment mark*: leave *Post marks automatically* unticked to release marks manually once the marking process is complete.
     - **Assessment Security**: leave unticked
     - **Additional Tools**
-        - *Time limit*: not recommended unless there is a clear pedagogic rationale
+        - *Time limit*: not recommended unless there is a clear pedagogic rationale for this
         - *Use marking rubric*: if desired, attach a marking rubric to streamlime marking and feedback
         - *Goals & standards*: not used at UoY
         - *Assigned groups*: not relevant to individual assignments
         - *Originality Report*: not currently recommended
-    - **Description**: if desired, enter a description to show on the item in the Course Content area (ie. students can see this before they open the Assignment)
+    - **Description**: if desired, enter a description to show on the item in the Course Content area (ie. students can see this before they open the Assignment).
+Don't enter full instructions here, put those in the body of the Assignment.

-For more detail, see [Blackboard Help's guide to Ultra Assignment Set Up & Use](https://help.blackboard.com/Learn/Instructor/Ultra/Assignments)
+For more detail, see [Staff Help: Ultra Assignment Set Up & Use - Blackboard's Own Guide](https://help.blackboard.com/Learn/Instructor/Ultra/Assignments)

 ### Group assessment

-Ultra Assignment is the tool we have available to facilitate group assessment.
-TurnItIn does not support group assessment.
+Group assessment is best managed using Ultra Assignment.
+Note that *TurnItIn does not support group assessment*.

-Assign to Course Groups to allow a student to transparently make a submission on behalf of the whole group, and for marks and feedback to be released to all group members.
+The **Assign to Course Groups** feature allows a student to transparently make a submission on behalf of the whole group, and for group and/or individual marks and feedback to be released to group members.

-See our [guide to Group Assignments](../ultra/assignment-groups.md) for full details.
+See our [guide to Group Assignments](../ultra/assignment-groups.md) for full details and how to set this up.

+## Preview student submission process

+For student Assignment submission instructions, see our [student guides to submitting assignments on the VLE](https://subjectguides.york.ac.uk/learning-tech/vle-assignments).

+You can check how the Assignment appears to students using the **Student Preview** function:

+!!!
+Warning

+    To preview the Assignment, it must be **Visible to students**.
+If you set up the Assignment in the module site, to avoid students seeing the submission point before it is ready we recommend using the the [Copy Content tool](../ultra/copy-content.md) to copy it to your personal sandpit site for previewing.

+1. In editing mode, set the Assignment availability as **Visible to students**.
+2. Click **Student Preview** in the top right, then **Start Preview**.
+3. In Student preview mode, open the Assignment and check that information shown on the summary tab is correct.
+Check that the group shows as expected, then click **Start attempt 1** (or **View instructions**).
+4. To trial making a submission, drag and drop to upload a file, set the file display name, and then **Submit**. *Not recommended in a live module site!*
+5. Click **Exit** in the top right to close Student Preview.
+When prompted, click **Save** to retain your submission (eg. to [practice the marking workflow](../ultra/assignment-marking.md#practice-the-marking-workflow) or **Discard** to remove your preview activity.
+8. Back in editing mode, adjust any settings as needed and preview again until you are satisfied.
+7. In your module site, use the the [Copy Content tool](../ultra/copy-content.md) to copy the final Assignment version from your sandpit site, or update the settings as needed if it was set up there originally.

+!!!
+Warning
+    Files uploaded to Learn VLE sites (eg. PDF or Word documents) are technically accessible to all site users, even if hidden from students in the Course Content area.

+    When **uploading assessment-related files** where access needs to be limited (eg. assessment briefs or test materials), view and apply [our guidance on Strict File Access Control for Sensitive Files](https://docs.google.com/document/d/1j6g1k2W0Ont1kA8DfSq7VuLYwgIhbDI7vzwd0-tQAaM/edit).

-## Generate Assignment prompts & rubrics with AI
+### Generate Assignment prompts & rubrics with AI

-You can use the [AI Design Assistant Tool](../ultra/ai-da.md) to auto-generate assignment prompts based on your site content.

-In addition to creating assessments, this tool may also be most useful for exploring ideas for project work or discussion tasks more generally.
+The AI Design Assistant Tool can [auto-generate assignment prompts](../ultra/ai-da.md#task-prompts) based on your site content.
+This tool may also be useful for exploring ideas for project work or discussion tasks more generally.
+It can also [generate marking rubric content](../ultra/ai-da.md#marking-rubrics) as a starting point of your own rubric development.

 !!! ai "Using AI tools effectively"